yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     ![In this screenshot, the dashboards and blades are shows.](media/Ex2-Task8.3.png)

-4. To review the Containers dashboards and see more detailed information about each container click on containers tab
+4. To review the Containers dashboards and see more detailed information about each container click on containers tab.

     ![In this screenshot, the various containers information is shown.](media/monitor_1.png)